 “The bay forms in the morning and evening an animated spectacle, covered as it then is by a fleet of small vessels called Mackinaw boats going and returning from fishing, for each family has its own boat, and the Indians are very expert in their construction.” - 1857 Government Report

-Fast forward to 2017, Hands On Deck has taken a custodial role for a twenty-seven-foot Western Lakes Mackinaw boat that was built on Manitoulin Island on Lake Huron in the early part of the 20th century.
-“Serang" is past the point of a full restoration, but we plan to research her further, copy her lines, and maybe even build a sister ship someday.
+Fast forwarding to 2017, Hands on Deck took on a custodial role for the Serang.
+She is a 27-foot Mackinaw boat built on Manitoulin Island on Lake Huron in thethe early part of the 20th century.
+Serang is past the point of being a candidate for a full restoration but we are researching her background, have recorded her dimensions and will be making her lines and construction details available in 2019.
+And, who knows, we may evenbuild a sister ship some day.